aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ### The Observer pattern

 In the observer pattern, traits of one MVC `Model` are linked to a copy in another.
 When the source trait changes, the other is synchronized.
-The `Controller` of the latter `Model` observes the change and update its local MVC component, thus facilitating the flow of data in the app.
+The `Controller` of the latter `Model` observes the change and updates its local MVC component, thus facilitating the flow of data in the app.

 ### The Mediator pattern